What are the Types of Window Frames and Its Materials

 - Energy efficient

-- Have air cavities that can be filled with insulation
+- Have air cavities that can be left hollow or filled with foam insulation

 - Expensive than standard wood